-How Much Compensation Can I Claim For A Slip Trip Or Fall Accident at Work?
+How Much Compensation For Slip Trip Or Fall Claims At Work?

-When it comes to accidents, many of the most unforeseen yet common are those which happen at work.
-These can often occur due to oversight or negligence, perhaps a caution sign not being placed near a wet spot or products and equipment not being stored properly.
-These potential safety hazards are not uncommon in the workplace.
-When things go wrong, you might be wondering whether you could make a claim for slipping on a wet floor, or find yourself thinking, ‘I slipped and fell at work what should I do?’
+When it comes to accidents, many of the most unforeseen yet common are those which happen at work, and many of them are caused by slip trip or fall hazards.
+When things go wrong, you might wonder whether you could make a personal injury claim for slipping on a wet floor, or find yourself thinking, ‘I slipped and fell at work what should I do?’
 If this sounds familiar, then help is at hand.

 Unfortunately, such accidents occur regularly all over the UK.
 Many of these accidents can be classified as discrete occurrences which happen in the workplace, often resulting in a slip, trip, or fall.
-Many work environments are much more hazardous than one might expect and it’s not just construction sites or faulty electrics that can potentially cause a dangerous and unforeseen accident for an employee.
-Indeed, accidental injury cases are all too common, plenty of them taking place in seemingly innocuous and mundane settings.
+Many work environments are more hazardous than you might expect, and it’s not just construction sites or faulty electrics that can potentially cause a dangerous and unforeseen accident.
+Indeed, accidental injury cases are all too familiar; plenty of them occur in seemingly innocuous and mundane settings.

 Select a section: